 The Bureau of Land Management established a set of rules specifically addressing off-highway vehicles in response to Executive Order 11644, “Use of off-road vehicles on the public lands”, which was issued in February 8, 1972.

 - Define “off road vehicle” as any “motorized vehicle either designed for, or capable of, “cross-country travel on or immediately over land, water, sand, snow, ice, marsh, swampland, or other natural terrain”.
 (Refer to BLM 8340.0-5 “Definitions”).

 - Limit the use of off-road vehicles to only those areas and trails open to off-road use… “The operation of off-road vehicles is permitted on those areas and trails designated as open to off-road vehicle use.”
 (Refer to BLM 8341.1 “Regulations Governing Use”).

 Your RV is Technically an Off-Road Vehicle

-The definitions above is broad enough that it could theoretically include RVs or trailers as long as they are “capable of” traveling over such terrain.
+The definitions above are broad enough that they could theoretically include RVs or trailers as long as they are “capable of” traveling over such terrain.
 The difference lies in what their intended use is.
-If your goal is simply to reach a flat, solid clearing to set up camp, and you get there without doing too much damage to plants, animal habitats, or other natural features, it’s highly unlikely you’ll be cited for it.
-As long as you take great care to do minimal damage, and keep your RV on established roads for much of the time, it’s generally not a problem if you leave an established road for very short distances.
+If your goal is simply to reach a flat, solid clearing to set up camp, and you get there without doing much damage to plants, animal habitats, or other natural features, it’s highly unlikely you’ll be cited.
+As long as you take great care to do minimal damage, and keep your RV on established roads for much of the time, it’s generally not a problem if you drive off the road and on to open land.

 However, if your goal is to enjoy an afternoon of tearing up the countryside, you can expect to find BLM officials tracking you down.
-This is why the BLM began creating off-road vehicle recreation areas.
+This is why the BLM began creating OHV recreation areas.